Azure/azure-iot-sdk-python/azure-iot-device/README.md

 3. Copy the following code that sends a single message to the IoT Hub into a new python file on your device, and run it from the terminal or IDE (**requires Python 3.7+**):

     ```python
+    import asyncio
     import os
-    import asyncio
     from azure.iot.device.aio import IoTHubDeviceClient
-    from azure.iot.device import auth

     async def main():
         # Fetch the connection string from an enviornment variable
         conn_str = os.getenv("IOTHUB_DEVICE_CONNECTION_STRING")

-        # Create an authentication provider using the connection string
-        auth_provider = auth.from_connection_string(conn_str)

-        # Create instance of the device client using the authentication provider
+        # Create instance of the device client using the connection string
-        device_client = IoTHubDeviceClient.from_authentication_provider(auth_provider, "mqtt")
+        device_client = IoTHubDeviceClient.create_from_connection_string(conn_str)

-        # Connect the device client.
-        await device_client.connect()

         # Send a single message
         print("Sending message...")